yhzhang0128/egos-2000/README.md

     * tty and disk device interfaces
     * cpu interrupt and memory management interfaces
 * The **grass layer** implements hardware-independent abstractions.
-    * processes and system calls
-    * inter-process communication
+    * processes, system calls and inter-process communication
-* The **application layer** provides file system, shell and shell commands.
+* The **application layer** implements file system, shell and user commands.

 This RISC-V version of EGOS is minimal in order to help students understand the complete picture.